Mark Grace: Broadcasting career

 Grace also agreed to a deal with Fox Sports in 2007.
 He originally rotated between the studio and the number three booth.
-He was then promoted to the number two booth with Thom Brennaman for the 2008 and 2009 season, and Dick Stockton for the 2010 season.
-He reunited with Brennaman in 2011 before leaving the network at the end of the regular season.
+He was then promoted to the number two booth with Thom Brennaman for the 2008, 2009, 2010 and 2011 seasons before leaving the network at the end of the regular season.
 He was replaced by Eric Karros who had worked on the number three team with Kenny Albert.

 On August 24, 2012, Grace requested an indefinite leave of absence from the booth, and at the end of the 2012 season, the team announced that he would not be returning for the 2013 season.

 In February 2017, Grace was named as a baseball analyst for Diamondbacks games by Fox Sports Arizona.

-In February 2020, Grace was hired as an analyst for select Chicago Cubs games on Marquee Sports Network.
-Grace will continue his role with the Diamondbacks as the lead color commentator on Fox Sports Arizona.
+In February 2020, Grace was hired as an analyst for select Cubs games on Marquee Sports Network.
+Grace would continue his role with the Diamondbacks as the lead color commentator on Fox Sports Arizona.

 Personal life

-Grace was known to smoke cigarettes before and after Cub games, and reportedly at times, during games in the clubhouse.
+Grace was known to smoke cigarettes before and after Cubs games, and reportedly at times, during games in the clubhouse.

 On August 3, 2006, Grace led the Wrigley Field crowd in singing "Take Me Out to the Ball Game" during the seventh-inning stretch of the second game of a doubleheader between the Cubs and Diamondbacks; his appearance helped to improve his relationship with the Cubs, which had been strained since he left the team after the 2000 season.

 Grace became eligible for the National Baseball Hall of Fame in 2009; 75% of the vote was necessary for induction, and 5% was necessary to stay on future ballots.
 Grace received 4.1% of the vote and was dropped from further ballots.

 Grace's ex-wife, Michelle, was married to Ray Liotta from 1997 to 2004; they had met at a Cubs game.
-As of 2006, Grace is divorced from his second wife, Tanya, who starred on the VH1 show Baseball Wives.
+Grace is divorced from his second wife, Tanya, who starred on the VH1 show Baseball Wives.

 Grace lived in Antioch, Tennessee, during a period of his childhood years.
-He currently resides in Paradise Valley, Arizona, with his sons Jackson Gene and Preston Torre.
+He currently resides in Paradise Valley, Arizona, with his sons.

 Legal history

 Grace has been arrested twice for driving under the influence; once in May 2011 and once in August 2012.

-On October 3, 2012, a grand jury in Arizona indicted Grace on four felony counts stemming from his August 23, 2012, arrest in Scottsdale on suspicion of driving under the influence, driving with a suspended license and without an interlock device.
+On October 3, 2012, a grand jury in Arizona indicted Grace on four felony counts stemming from his August 23, 2012 arrest in Scottsdale on suspicion of driving under the influence, driving with a suspended license and without an interlock device.
 The Diamondbacks announced the following day that Grace would not return to his television broadcasting duties with the club.
 He subsequently pleaded guilty and was sentenced to four months in jail on January 31, 2013.
 The sentence included work-release jail time as well as two years of supervised probation.
 An interlock device was required to be installed in his vehicle for six months.